tungstenfabric/tf-jenkins/README.md

 ## Support of https://gerrit.tungsten.io

 We provide the ability to run jobs to check your patchsets sent for review.
+We have similar terminology as OpenStack CI - checking and gating ('check' and 'gate' pipelines).

 Each project is associated with several templates that are launched by default when a new patchset is loaded.
 You can see the list of projects and associated templates in the `config/main.yaml` file.
+Each project has two 'pipelines' - 'check' and  'gate'.
+'check' pipeline is intended as a set of simple checks and fast as possible.
+By this we achieve less workload fo CI cause each patchset in most cases has more runs of 'check' than 'gate'.
+And second reason then developer gets result of its change fast.
+'gate' pipeline has more jobs to check in most cases.
+And it's longer than 'check'.
+It happens cause it must recompile source code against current base, currect and dependent patchsets, and patchsets which are present in 'gate' pipeline right now.
+CI has to take into account current runs in 'gate' cause superposition with current patchset may lead to broken code.
+Also 'gate' pipeline stores built docker images in local cache for 1 day to use them in CI runs for deployment projects to speed up checking.
+Such images we called 'frozen'.
+They have appropriate image tag.

-To independently initiate the review of templates related to the current project, add a comment `check` to your review
+Checking is started by Jenkins for each new patchset.
+To independently initiate the review of templates related to the current project, add a comment `check` to your review.

 To start checking a specific template, add a comment to your review with template name like `check template template-name`.
 For several templates at once comment is `check templates name1 name2`.

+Gating is started when gerrit labels are set to specific values.
 To start or restart gating comment is `gate`.

 It is possible to stop all jobs running for the current review.
 To do this, add a comment `cancel` to your review.